 2.2 Principles

-The RSSAC Caucus produces the RSSAC documents, such as reports and advisories.
+The RSSAC Caucus produces the majority of the RSSAC documents, such as reports and advisories.
 The RSSAC Caucus consists of the RSSAC as well as other persons appointed by the RSSAC.
 Each member of the RSSAC Caucus maintains a public description of his or her willingness and motivation to help produce the RSSAC documents, relevant expertise, and formal interests in the work area of the RSSAC.

 RSSAC Caucus members may submit personal opinions about documents to the RSSAC at any time, specifically once the document has been passed to the RSSAC for action.
-Completed documents will appropriately acknowledge the RSSAC Caucus members that were involved.
+Completed documents will appropriately acknowledge the RSSAC Caucus members that were involved in its creation.
 The RSSAC maintains a record of the RSSAC Caucus members and their contributions to the RSSAC documents.

+The archive of the RSSAC Caucus mailing list is public.
+Interested individuals may subscribe to the RSSAC Caucus mailing list as observers (see Section 2.4.4 for information on becoming an RSSAC Caucus Observer).

+RSSAC Caucus meets at ICANN Annual General Meetings and even-numbered IETF meetings.
+IETF participants who are not RSSAC Caucus members may attend the RSSAC Caucus meeting in an observer capacity.

+At the time of publication the RSSAC Caucus IETF Supported Travelers Funding Guidelines were still being revised.

 2.3 RSSAC Caucus Membership Committee

 2.3.1 Purpose